FAQs

 ABOUT THE BATTERY

-The Great Western Battery will be located near the existing Wallerawang substation, approximately 2km north of Wallerawang.
+The Great Western Battery will be located near the existing Wallerawang substation, on a freehold rural property approximately 2km north of the town of Wallerawang.

-The land is ideal because it is flat, in a rather isolated area, and surrounded by trees.
+The land was selected because it is relatively flat, close to the electricity network, and in a rather isolated area.

 The Great Western Battery will store energy in times of high production and release energy in times of high demand, similar to how a battery on a home solar system works.
 It will also help to stabilise the grid in a few different ways – it has an emergency response mode to prevent blackouts and it can maintain voltage and frequency levels.